UKIPO pressure mounts following SkyKick bad faith ruling

 "It really depends on how significant the delays turn out to be.

 "However, an opponent or invalidity applicant may feel that alleging bad faith is a smart tactical move, since (a) the trade mark applicant may now be required to justify its goods and services in its defence and (b) it will take longer for the trade mark to reach registration.
-Therefore, it seems is likely that a well-advised trade mark applicant will exercise caution in its application, and limit its goods and services to those it can justify commercially, if it wants to obtain a registration promptly."
+Therefore, it seems likely that a well-advised trade mark applicant will exercise caution in its application, and limit its goods and services to those it can justify commercially, if it wants to obtain a registration promptly."

 Will we see more trade mark challenges emerging in the High Court first?